 United Nations Secretary-General Ban Ki-moon, accompanied by his wife Ban Soon-taek, arrived in Port-au-Prince, Haiti, in the early afternoon of Monday, 14 July.

-Upon his arrival, he laid a wreath at the memorial for the victims of the 2010 earthquake inside the logistics base of the UN Mission in Haiti, MINUSTAH.
+Upon his arrival, he laid a wreath at the memorial for the victims of the 2010 earthquake inside the logistics base of the United Nations Mission in Haiti, MINUSTAH.

 The Secretary-General then travelled by helicopter to the village of Los Palmas, in Central Department.
 There, together with Haitian Prime Minister Laurent Lamothe, he met with a family affected by cholera.
 He later said that he had had a moving meeting with the family and that he had come to Los Palmas to see for himself the effects of cholera and to express his deepest condolences to the Haitian people affected by the epidemic.
 (See Press Release SG/SM/16023.)